jsalas19/jsalas19/README.md

 - 👋 Hi, I’m Josh,
-- 👀 I’m interested in mountain biking and gaming,
+- 👀 I’m interested in programming languages and playing video games,
 - 🌱 I’m currently learning about automata and how to apply to internships,
 - 💞️ I’m looking to collaborate on almost anything, I want to learn a ton of new things from anyone willing to teach/mentor me.
 - 📫 How to reach me: